leeprovoost/go-rest-api-template/README.md

 ```
 var (
-  // environment variables
+  // try to read environment variables
   env      = os.Getenv("ENV")      // LOCAL, DEV, STG, PRD
   port     = os.Getenv("PORT")     // server traffic on this port
   version  = os.Getenv("VERSION")  // path to VERSION file
   fixtures = os.Getenv("FIXTURES") // path to fixtures file
 )
 if env == "" || env == local {
-  // running from localhost, so set some default values
+  // check if we are running on our local machine, then set some default values
   env = local
   port = "3001"
   version = "VERSION"